 The Botanical Gardens are located north of El Centro, in an area known fittingly as Zona Norte.

 This space isn’t massive, but it’s the size of at least a dozen city blocks — a small green refuge in a big bustling city.

 I love wandering around the little lake and looking for birds or iguanas, going to the small butterfly house, or just wandering beneath the towering roof of the orchid exhibit.

 For those craving a little zen and tranquility, Jardin Botanico is one of the best in Medellin.
 Oh, and it’s 100% free!

 Parque Explora is an interactive science museum located just beside the Jardin Botanico.
 Now, I know some people might think a science museum would be boring, but Medellin does museums really well.

-Like I said, the museum focuses on fun and interactivity, so they’ve got hands on activities that demonstrate everything from physics to neuroscience, to communication and perception itself.
+As I said, the museum focuses on fun and interactivity, so they’ve got hands-on activities that demonstrate everything from physics to neuroscience, to communication and perception itself.

 It’s fun to feel like a kid again and wander through the exhibits.